takeokunn/emacs-lsp-scheme/README.md

 user loads in a REPL should affect what the LSP server delivers.

-In order to solve this, the LSP server was designed to provide a function that launches a "command server".
-It is basically a regular REPL that listens on an specific port for socket commands that spawn LSP servers on different threads.
-This way we have a single Scheme instance that provides the REPL functionality and manages multiple LSP server on different threads.
+In order to solve this, the LSP server was designed to provide a function that launches a "spawner server".
+It is basically a function that listens on a given TCP port (the starting number is customizable by `lsp-scheme--spawner-port`) for incoming connections, and spawns LSP servers for each connection.
+This way we have a single Scheme instance that provides the REPL functionality and manages multiple LSP servers on different threads.

 ## Contributing

 Any contribution to this extension or the LSP server is welcome.
-Feel free to open issues or contact me (rgherdt on Libera's #chicken, #guile, #scheme) to discuss ideas and improvements.
+Feel free to open issues or contact me (rgherdt on Libera's #chicken, #guile,
+#scheme) to discuss ideas and improvements.